Circl3s/colordir/README.md

 ## Issues
 * File/folder name trimming doesn't quite work with some non-English symbols (for example Japanese file names)
 * It vomits non-terminating errors if the terminal is too small to even trim the file/folder names
-* Due to calculating folder sizes when run, running it for example in C:\ can take a **long** time.
-Use -IgnoreFolderSizes when necessary.
 * It doesn't like square brackets.

 ### If you see icons that are missing...